Why do we want to hear, “I’m sorry.” And why a Narcissist isn’t sorry.

 So even when we get an apology from them, they try to gaslight us, which is psychological manipulation to distort our reality, via things like blame-shifting, which is trying to get us to blame ourselves for their actions, why so many survivors of narcissistic abuse can and will go around apologising for anything and everything as they’ve been fed so many manipulative lies into believing everything is always their fault.
 It is not your fault.

 In reality, we are only ever responsible for our own behaviour, no matter how much someone provokes us.
 It can be challenging to control our behaviour as a narcissist’s gaslighting and projection can leave us this cognitive dissonance, and in some cases, it can cause brain damage that we have to take the time to heal from.
 It’s not your fault; they programmed you to doubt and blame yourself; abuse is Abuse.
-There is no excuse, Narcissist personality disorder is to explain the reason they behave the way they do, it’s not an excuse for them to behave this way, as we know all too well, they can act very differently if there could be consequences to their actions, so they can control themselves depending on who they are around and what needs they want to be met.
+There is no excuse.
+A Narcissist personality disorder is to explain the reason they behave the way they do.
+It’s not an excuse for them to behave this way, as we know all too well, they can act very differently if there could be consequences to their actions, so they can control themselves depending on who they are around and what needs they want to be met.

-Some narcissist can and do offer what seems like a genuine apology at the moment (not many.) if they believe they can manipulate you to exploit you some more. ”I’m sorry, I didn’t mean to hurt you.”
+Some narcissists can and do offer what seems like a genuine apology at the moment (not many.) if they believe they can manipulate you to exploit you some more. ”I’m sorry.
+I didn’t mean to hurt you.”
 It seems genuine; however, in these cases, you have to look at a person’s actions.
 Have they hurt someone else this way before and not learned?
 Regardless of what they say about the other person.
 Have they done it to you before?
 You forgave them, and they did it again?
 Then this also is a false apology.
 They haven’t learned how they hurt you.
 They’ve only learned how to say sorry to you so they can get away with it and manipulate you to use you some more.

-We are often lead to believe within ourselves that we need an apology.
+We are often led to believe within ourselves that we need an apology.
 We need the person who hurt us to say ”I’m sorry.” so we know they take responsibility for their actions.
 They are remorseful.
 We can let go of the pain and hurt their actions caused.
 It’s not their actions that hurt us.
 It’s the meaning we give to that person and the meaning we give to their actions that hurt us.
 It’s learning how to validate our own feelings when someone has spent years invalidating them.
 It’s understanding that we are allowed to be kind and gentle with ourselves, we are allowed to feel how we want to feel, we just have to learn to recognise the emotions what they are telling us, and change our approach so we can let go of the pain

 Your mind controls your emotions, and you control your mind; you can control your feelings.
-We have to lower our expectations of people, while we raise the standards of behaviour will and will not accept from others, as those who continue to lie, steal, cheat, manipulate and let you down are not worthy of you.
+We have to lower our expectations of people while we raise the standards of behaviour we will and will not accept from others, as those who continue to lie, steal, cheat, manipulate and let you down are not worthy of you.

 Emotions are action signals, and they are a sign you need to take action on an area of your life.
 To re-evaluate how you perceive something or how you are proceeding with something, the way you’re handling situations, the way you are behaving towards yourself and towards others, learn and listen to those emotions and then take action to change something.